Azerbaijan discloses number of MP candidates registered for early parliamentary election

 By Elchin Mehdiyev – Trend:

-As many as 2,416 people have applied for participation in the early parliamentary election in Azerbaijan to be held Feb.
-9, Chairman of Azerbaijani Central Election Commission (CEC) Mazahir Panahov said at the CEC meeting on Jan.
-9, Trend reports.
+As many as 2,431 people have applied for participation in the early parliamentary elections in Azerbaijan to be held Feb.
+9, Chairman of Azerbaijani Central Election Commission (CEC) Mazahir Panahov said at the CEC meeting, Trend reports.

-Panahov said that the candidacies of 2,305 people have already been approved.
+“The candidacies of 2,354 people have already been approved,” the chairman added.

-“As many as 2,193 of them have received the signatory lists, 1,255 returned those lists and 689 have been registered,” head of CEC added.
+“As many as 2,247 of them have received the signatory lists, 1,764 returned those lists and 934 have been registered,” Panahov said.

-"Among the registered candidates, 227 people were nominated by 20 political parties," Panahov said.

 Follow Trend on Telegram.
 Only most interesting and important news